Dr. Joel Goldfield

 CLASSES TAUGHT:

-Prof. Goldfield teaches undergraduate courses in French language and culture, business and culture, approaches to translation, and foreign language methodology.
-He taught a new course on Foreign Language Teaching and Technology for undergraduate or graduate school credit in Spring 2002.
-Please contact him at the e-mail address below if you are interested in taking such a course in 2009.
-He has also co-created a course taught for the Fairfield University Honors Program, “The Future of the Book,” dealing with the impact of technology and new knowledge on Western civilization.
+Prof. Goldfield teaches undergraduate courses in French language, culture, and civilization, French literature, business and culture, approaches to translation, and on foreign language methodology.
+His new undergraduate course taught in Spring 2017 and 2018 is one of the Departments Senior Capstones: Foreign Language Teaching, Learning and Technology (FREN/GRMN/ITLN 4999).
+He has also taught an experimental course on Foreign Language Teaching and Technology for undergraduate and graduate school credit.
+Additionally, Dr. Goldfield has co-created and co-taught an Honors Program course, "The Future of the Book," dealing with the impact of technology and new knowledge on Western civilization.

 Research and Publications

 Joel Goldfield has published hypertextual short stories from 19th-century French literature for Transparent Language and co-authored French textbook materials for University Press of New England and Heinle & Heinle Publishers.
 He has also authored numerous articles and reviews on computer-assisted literary research, foreign language methodology, computer-assisted language learning and faculty development.
-Dr. Goldfield has co-authored a recently published chapter with Dr. Kurt Schlichting on a role for geographical information systems (GIS) in language learning ("Foreign Language, Sociology and GIS: Exploring French Society and Culture," in Understanding Place: GIS and Mapping across the Curriculum, Redlands, CA: ESRI Press, 2007).
-Additional information on their research is available on the GIS project webpage.
-Prof. Goldfield’s recent presentations on the role and prospective roles of GIS in language learning include those at Amherst College, Longwood University, U. of Illinois/Urbana-Champaign (NCSA), SUNY/New Paltz, St. Lawrence University, and VMI.
+Dr. Goldfield co-authored a chapter with Dr. Kurt Schlichting on a role for geographical information systems (GIS) in language learning ("Foreign Language, Sociology and GIS: Exploring French Society and Culture," in Understanding Place: GIS and Mapping across the Curriculum, Redlands, CA: ESRI Press, 2007).
+Additional information on their research is available on the GIS project webpage and at http://digitalcommons.fairfield.edu/sociologyandanthropology-books/30/ or http://digitalcommons.fairfield.edu/sociologyandanthropology-books/index.3.html.
+Prof. Goldfield`s presentations on the role and prospective roles of GIS in language learning include those at Amherst College, U. of Illinois/Urbana-Champaign (NCSA), Longwood University, Ramapo College of NJ, St. Lawrence University, Southern Connecticut State, SUNY/New Paltz, VMI, Wesleyan (CT), and Yale.
 For more information on his research, please see the citations and acknowledgments.

 Literary Computing

-Work on stylometry or stylometrics, literary criticism and corpus stylistics has been the focus of Dr. Goldfield’s long-term research projects since the late 1980’s.
-His most recent paper in these areas, delivered at the Sorbonne in June 2006, was entitled, “French-English Literary Translation Aided by Frequency Comparisons from ARTFL and Other Corpora,” as part of the annual conference of the Alliance of Digital Humanities Organizations (ADHO).
-Representative work in literary computing appears in "Computational Thematics, a Selective Database and Literary Criticism: Gobineau, Tic Words, and Riffaterre Revisited," Literary Computing and Literary Criticism: Theoretical and Practical Essays on Theme and Rhetoric, ed.
+Work on stylometry or stylometrics, literary criticism and corpus stylistics has been the focus of Dr. Goldfield’s long-term research projects since the late 1980s.
+His most recent contribution in this field is, "Understanding Tocqueville across Time and Languages through the HathiTrust Collection," presented at the annual convention of the American Comparative Literature Assoc., at Harvard University (2016).
+Additional papers in this area of the digital humanities, such as those delivered at the Sorbonne in June 2006 and the University of Oulu, Finland, in June 2008, are entitled, "French-English Literary Translation Aided by Frequency Comparisons from ARTFL and Other Corpora" and "Homebodies and Gad-Abouts: A Chronological Stylistic Study of 19th-Century French and English Novelists" (co-authored with Dr. David Hoover, English, NYU) and were part of the annual conference of the Association for Computers and the Humanities (ACH) and Alliance of Digital Humanities Organizations (ADHO).
+Representative early work in literary computing appears in "Computational Thematics, a Selective Database and Literary Criticism: Gobineau, Tic Words, and Riffaterre Revisited," Literary Computing and Literary Criticism: Theoretical and Practical Essays on Theme and Rhetoric, ed.
 Rosanne G. Potter, U. Penn., 1989, pp. 97-122.

 Editorial Work

-A former Assistant Editor of Computers and the Humanities and Director on the Board of the Northeast Conference on the Teaching of Foreign Languages, Dr. Goldfield is currently Managing Editor of The Ram's Horn, a peer-reviewed journal on experiential language learning published by The Rassias Foundation at Dartmouth College.
-The journal welcomes manuscripts in the call for papers for its upcoming issue scheduled for late Fall 2008.
+A former Assistant Editor of Computers and the Humanities and Director on the Board of the Northeast Conference on the Teaching of Foreign Languages, Dr. Goldfield is currently Managing Editor of The Ram's Horn, a peer-reviewed journal on experiential language learning published by The Rassias Center for World Languages and Cultures (formerly The Rassias Foundation) at Dartmouth College.
+The journal welcomes manuscripts in MLA style and is planning its next issue for 2022-23.
+He is currently a manuscript reviewer for FLAnnals, the journal of the American Council on the Teaching of Foreign Languages (ACTFL).

 Research Grants

-He received a 2003 summer research grant for French literature and literary computing exploring the vocabulary and style of Balzac, Gobineau and Stendhal.
-He was also one of three investigators in a three-year grant project (1999-2002), the International Studies/Language Technology Initiative.
-It examined new possibilities for interdisciplinary collaboration in using foreign languages across the curriculum (FLAC), especially in the social sciences.
-Funded by The Rockefeller Brothers Fund, the former Charles E. Culpeper Foundation and the Archbold Charitable Trust, the ISLT Initiative involved approximately twenty-eight faculty from fourteen different disciplines in applications of Virtual Language Lab technologies and Geographical Information Systems (GIS).
+Dr. Goldfield’s recent projects in literary computing/digital humanities include research into the style of Alexis de Tocqueville and into the evolution of vocabulary and style in the age of the internet.
+He served as an Associate Investigator in the U.S. Dept. of Education Grant for 2007-2011, "Critical Languages Eurasia Initiative," and was also one of three investigators in a three-year grant project (1999-2002), the International Studies/Language Technology Initiative.
+The latter project examined new possibilities for interdisciplinary collaboration in using foreign languages across the curriculum (FLAC), especially in the social sciences.
+Funded by The Rockefeller Brothers Fund, the former Charles E. Culpeper Foundation, and the Archbold Charitable Trust, the ISLT Initiative involved approximately twenty-eight faculty from fourteen different disciplines in applications of Virtual Language Lab technologies and Geographical Information Systems (GIS).

 The Assistant Teacher/Oral Practice Session (AT/OPS) Program

-Dr. Goldfield is the Director of the Assistant Teacher/Oral Practice Session (AT/OPS) Program, adapted by the DMLL from the Dartmouth Intensive Language Model.
-These non-credit “labs” are small sections taught by students trained and supervised by faculty.
+Dr. Goldfield is the Director of the Assistant Teacher/Oral Practice Session (AT/OPS) Program, adapted by the DMLL in 1998 from the Dartmouth Intensive Language Model.
+These non-credit "labs" are small sections taught by students trained and supervised by faculty.
 The OPS function as guided oral homework for students in Core (general education) courses for as many as eight modern languages currently taught at the University.
-These OPS help students bridge the proficiency gap between what they can read/write and what they can communicate orally.
-Results of testing by a third party (ACTFL) regarding the effects of the Rassias Method on raising the proficiency level of beginners in a variety of languages are now available in Breakthrough: Essays and Vignettes in Honor of John A. Rassias, ed.
+These sessions help students bridge the proficiency gap between what they can read/write and what they can communicate orally.
+Results of testing by a third party (ACTFL) regarding the effects of the Rassias Method on raising the proficiency level of beginners in a variety of languages are available in Breakthrough: Essays and Vignettes in Honor of John A. Rassias, ed.
 Mel B. Yoken (New York: Peter Lang) 2007.
+Also see the article link to "Ten Years of Speaking to Learn" above, under Research and Publications.

 Language Immersion Programs

-Dr. Goldfield is the academic director of the University's program for the summer Accelerated Language Programs (ALPs) in a partnership between Fairfield University and the Rassias Foundation at Dartmouth College.
-In this program undergraduate credit is offered for ten-day intensive language/culture courses through Fairfield's University College (continuing education).
-He also serves as Academic Director of the University College’s Rassias Institute for Language and Cultural Studies, which is currently offering weekend, non-credit weekend immersion programs (“WIPs”) in the Fairfield area in Arabic, French, Italian and Spanish in cooperation with The Rassias Foundation.
-Other languages may be offered by request: Brazilian Portuguese, German, Hebrew, Japanese, Mandarin Chinese, and Russian.
+Professor Goldfield served as Academic Director of the former University Rassias Institute for Language and Cultural Studies, which has offered weekend and non-weekend immersion programs ("WIPs") in the Fairfield area in French, Italian and Spanish in cooperation with The Rassias Center for World Languages and Cultures.
+Other WIPs languages may be offered by request: Brazilian Portuguese, German, Hebrew, Japanese, Mandarin Chinese, and Russian.

 Short biographical statement about Dr. Joel Goldfield